-Another possible approach for transceiver design follows data driven modeling using machine learning, which relies on \ac{E2E} training of neural networks at the transmitter and receiver blocks as depicted in \figref{fig:transceiver}.
+Another possible approach for transceiver design follows data-driven modeling using machine learning, which relies on \ac{E2E} training of neural networks at the transmitter and receiver blocks as depicted in \figref{fig:transceiver}.
 In these techniques, the combined effect of hardware response and communication channel can be learned and handled by the trained models\cite{DL_overair}.
-One main challenge of this approach is that the performance of the learned models highly depends on the specifications of the used hardware and channel conditions, and it may fail working when the channel changes.
+One main challenge of this approach is that the performance of the learned models highly depends on the specifications of the used hardware and channel conditions, and it may fail to work when the channel changes.
 The generalization issue of deep learning techniques is still an open problem.
-Moreover, since deep learning lacks theoretical foundations, there is in general no performance guarantees or bounds of the developed algorithms.
+Moreover, since deep learning lacks theoretical foundations, there are in general no performance guarantees or bounds of the developed algorithms.